timjchandler/ExpertSystem/index.md

-<link rel="shortcut icon" type="image/x-icon" href="favicon.ico">T

-his system provides a recommended sentence for cases in which the convicted has committed robbery.
+This system provides a recommended sentence for cases in which the convicted has committed robbery.

 * TOC
 {:toc}